tgilbert12990/daddyleagues-groupme-bot/README.md

 ##### Daddyleagues-Based Commands

-NOTE: Daddyleagues does not work for Madden 17 leagues yet, so these commands are useless in Madden 17 leagues right now.
-This is why they are currently not included in the helpme message.

 * tl: Gets a link to the team on Daddyleagues
 * ps [options]: performs a player search baseds on options
   * options: all are optional